lapinek/platform-scripting/README.md

     * [Core IDM functionality defined in the OSGi framework](https://backstage.forgerock.com/docs/idm/6.5/integrators-guide/index.html#chap-overview).
     * [ForgeRock Open Connector Framework and ICF Connectors](https://backstage.forgerock.com/docs/idm/6.5/connector-dev-guide/index.html#chap-about).
     * [Embedded workflow and business process engine based on Activiti and the Business Process Model and Notation (BPMN) 2.0 standard](https://backstage.forgerock.com/docs/idm/6.5/integrators-guide/index.html#chap-workflow).

-### <a id="overview-idm-osgi"></a>IDM > OSGi Framework
+* OSGi Framework

-NOTES:

     * Languages:
         * The Script Engine supports [Groovy](https://www.groovy-lang.org/documentation.html) and JavaScript running on [Rhino](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Rhino).
 The 6.5 version of IDM uses Groovy version 2.5.7 and Rhino version 1.7.12 (the latest release of Rhino at the time of writing).
     * Scopes:
+        * [Router Service](https://backstage.forgerock.com/docs/idm/6/integrators-guide/#appendix-router) provides the uniform interface to all IDM objects and global [Script Scope](https://backstage.forgerock.com/docs/idm/6/integrators-guide/#filter-script-scope) in the _core_ IDM.
-    * Scripting application could be summarized into the following environments described in [Scripting Reference](https://backstage.forgerock.com/docs/idm/6/integrators-guide/#appendix-scripting):
+        * Scripting application could be summarized into the following environments, which add additional specific scopes, described in [Scripting Reference](https://backstage.forgerock.com/docs/idm/6/integrators-guide/#appendix-scripting):
             * Managed Objects:
                 * Events.
                 * Custom Scripted Actions.
                 * Validating data via Scripted Policies.
             * Synchronization Service:
                 * Events defined via Object-Mapping objects.
                 * Correlation scripts.
                 * Filtering (the source).
                 * Validating (the source and the target).
                 * Validating data via Scripted Policies.
             * Custom Endpoints, providing arbitrary functionality over REST API.
             * Authentication, when security context is augmented with a script.
             * Authorization, implemented with scripts and extendable with scripts.
-    * [Router Service](https://backstage.forgerock.com/docs/idm/6/integrators-guide/#appendix-router) provides the uniform interface to all IDM objects and additional scope to all scripts in the core IDM.
         * Scripts accept arbitrary param objects defined under "globals" namespace in the individual script configuration.
         * Scripts have access to custom "properties" defined in [Script Engine Configuration](https://backstage.forgerock.com/docs/idm/6.5/integrators-guide/index.html#script-config).
     * Functionality:
         * Access to managed, system, and configuration objects within the core IDM is abstracted via the `openidm` object.
         * Custom Java functionality:
             * Can be provided as a custom OSGi bundle under the `path/to/idm/instance/bundle` directory, or as a regular JAR file under `path/to/idm/instance/lib` directory.
             * Once available, you can [use custom Java packages in scripts](https://backstage.forgerock.com/knowledge/kb/book/b51015449#custom_package), both JavaScript and Groovy.
             * You can check for available classes and JAR files and use GroovyScriptLoader to [invoke a jar file from a Groovy script](https://backstage.forgerock.com/knowledge/kb/book/b51015449#a38809746).
         * You can [load JavaScript functions](https://backstage.forgerock.com/knowledge/kb/book/b51015449#a44445500) in scripts using the fully compliant CommonJS module implementation.
     * Management:
         * An individual script configuration can specify a script "source" as a single line or a script "file" reference.
+The configuration itself can be managed directly in the file system.
-    * Scripts defined in separate files need to be places in certain locations specified in [Script Configuration](https://backstage.forgerock.com/docs/idm/6.5/integrators-guide/index.html#script-config).
+        * Scripts defined in separate files need to be placed in certain locations specified in [Script Configuration](https://backstage.forgerock.com/docs/idm/6.5/integrators-guide/index.html#script-config).
+        * Inline scripts can be created and updated in the admin UI or directly in configuration files.
+        * Existing scripts, including the default ones under "&{idm.install.dir}/bin/defaults/script", can be overridden by placing custom versions later in the script sources, as described in [Setting the Script Configuration](https://backstage.forgerock.com/docs/idm/6.5/integrators-guide/index.html#script-config).
     * Debugging
         * Debug logging is provided with the `logger` object methods.
         * _JavaScript_ scripts can use `console.log()`.
         * Scripts can be evaluated via REST, which can be used to test them if all the necessary bindings can be provided.
         * Scripts defined in separate files can be attached to a debugger.

-### <a id="overview-idm-icf"></a>IDM > ICF Connectors
+* ICF Connectors

-### <a id="overview-idm-workflow"></a>IDM > Workflow
+    * Languages:
+        * You can write [Scripted Connectors With the Groovy Connector Toolkit](https://backstage.forgerock.com/docs/idm/6.5/connector-dev-guide/index.html#chap-groovy-connectors), which "enables you to run Groovy scripts to interact with any external resource".
+        * JavaScript is NOT supported.
+    * Scopes:
+        * The environment is separate from one described for the OSGi framework.
+        * [Implementing ICF Operations With Groovy Scripts](https://backstage.forgerock.com/docs/idm/6.5/connector-dev-guide/index.html#implementing-operations-groovy) describes scopes available for all and particular types of scripted ICF operations.
+* Workflows
+    * Languages:
+        * Groovy, as described in [Defining Activiti Workflows](https://backstage.forgerock.com/docs/idm/6.5/integrators-guide/index.html#defining-activiti-workflows).
+        * JavaScript is NOT supported.
+    * Management:
+        * Access to workflows is based on IDM roles, and is configured in your project's conf/process-access.json file—as described in [Managing User Access to Workflows](https://backstage.forgerock.com/docs/idm/6.5/integrators-guide/index.html#ui-managing-workflows).

-### <a id="idm-scripts-location"></a>IDM > The Scripts' Location
+### <a id="overview-idm-osgi"></a>IDM > OSGi Framework

+In order to make an HTTP request, the script used `action` method of the `openidm` Java object.
+You can find more about scripts environment and available for scripts functionality in the IDM docs, in its [Scripting Reference](https://backstage.forgerock.com/docs/idm/6.5/integrators-guide/#appendix-scripting).
+In particular, the `action` method is described in the [openidm.action(resource, actionName, content, params, fields)](https://backstage.forgerock.com/docs/idm/6.5/integrators-guide/#function-action) section.

 ```javascript
 (function () {